ava-labs/avalanche-docs/docs/subnets/setup-dfk-node.md

 }
 ```

-Whitelisted Subnets is a comma separated list of subnet IDs, so if you are validating more than one subnet, you can simply add a comma to the end of the list and append the DFK Subnet ID `Vn3aX6hNRstj5VHHm63TCgPNaeGnRSqCYXQqemSqDd2TQH4qJ`.
+Whitelisted Subnets is a comma separated list of Subnet IDs, so if you are validating more than one Subnet, you can simply add a comma to the end of the list and append the DFK Subnet ID `Vn3aX6hNRstj5VHHm63TCgPNaeGnRSqCYXQqemSqDd2TQH4qJ`.

 ### Running the Node